shari-ar/Assets/docs/backend.md

-# Backend Guide
+# Backend

 ## Overview

 The **Assets** backend is built using **Django** and **Django Ninja**, providing a clean, secure, and scalable API foundation.
 It handles authentication, wallet management, ticket operations, payment integration, and reporting.
 The backend adheres to RESTful principles and integrates seamlessly with the Next.js frontend.

 ---